 Spanning Tree Protocol (STP) is a network protocol designed to prevent layer 2 loops.
 It is standardized as IEEE 802.D protocol.
-STP blocks some ports on switches with redundant links to prevent broadcast storms and ensure loop-free topology.
-With STP in place, you can have redundant links between switches to provide redundancy.
+STP blocks some ports on switches with redundant links to prevent broadcast storms and ensure a loop-free logical topology.
+With STP in place, you can have redundant links between switches in order to provide redundancy.

-To better understand the importance of STP and how to use STP to prevent broadcast storms on a network with redundant links, consider the following example.
+To better understand the importance of STP and how STP prevents broadcast storms on a network with redundant links, consider the following example:

-SW2 sends a broadcast frame to SW1 and SW3.
-Both switches receive the frame and forward the frame out every port, except the port the frame was received at.
-So, SW1 sends the frame to SW3.
-SW3 receives the frame, and sends the frame back to SW2!
-SW2 then agains forwards the frames to SW1!
+SW1 sends a broadcast frame to SW2 and SW3.
+Both switches receive the frame and forward the frame out of every port except the port on which the frame was received.
+So SW2 forwards the frame to SW3.
+SW3 receives that frame and forwards it to SW1.
+SW1 then again forwards the frame to SW2!
 The same thing also happens in the opposite direction.
 Without STP in place, these frames would loop forever.
-STP prevents loops by placing one of the switch ports into blocking state.
-So, our toplogy above could look like this:
+STP prevents loops by placing one of the switch ports in a blocking state.

 With Spanning Tree Protocol (STP), our network topology above would look like this: